QuekZ/foodMenuHegauImbissExample/README.md

 Its displayed on a Big Monitor.
 It acceses the Website via the Projection with a raspberry PI3.

-The Raspberry PI3 is running an autostart script that first starts the vite project with 'npx serve dist -l 5000' then the chromium-browser is started with 'http://localhost:5000' to launch the menu
+The Raspberry PI3 is running an autostart script that first starts the vite project with 'npx serve dist -l 5000' then the chromium-browser is started with 'http://localhost:5000' to launch the menu.
+Chromium is running in kiosk mode and the whole application can just be stopped by using the terminal

 The Food List was a bit long so i wrote an intervall function to let the pages change every few seconds.